Azure-Samples/service-bus-dotnet-manage-with-claims-based-authorization/README.md

 To complete this tutorial:

-If you don't have an Azure subscription, create a [free account] before you begin.
+- **Azure Subscription:**  To use Azure services, including Azure Service Bus, you'll need a subscription.
+If you do not have an existing Azure account, you may sign up for a [free trial](https://azure.microsoft.com/free) or use your [Visual Studio Subscription](https://visualstudio.microsoft.com/subscriptions/) benefits when you [create an account](https://account.windowsazure.com/Home/Index).

 ### Create an auth file